Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 **For example**, this query `(The|Good|Knight)`, will only pick out media files that have names that start with either "The", "Good", or "Knight" (all other names will be ignored).

+> [!NOTE]
-> **NOTE:** This is a very simple example but any valid regex will work.
+> This is a very simple example but any valid regex will work.
 If you want to play around with python regex,
 > I've found this site to be helpful when developing regex query strings: [Pythex](https://pythex.org/)

 ### Depth